The sconce or

 of

-the sconce to rewire with a plug.
+the sconce to rewire it with a miniature plug.

 |